 You should never call 911 or an emergency police number to complain about civil matters such as a debt.
 You should only call 911 for situations where immediate action is required, including:

-- Serious crimes in progress, such as breaking and entering, fights, or impaired drivers on the road
+- Serious illegal activity in progress, such as breaking and entering, fights, or impaired drivers on the road

-- Serious crimes that have just occurred, such as assault or robbery
+- Serious illegal activity that has just occurred, such as assault or robbery

-- Suspicious circumstances that point to a potentially imminent crime, such as a prowler or vandalism in progress
+- Suspicious circumstances that point to potentially imminent illegal activity, such as a prowler or vandalism in progress

 Other Options for Collecting Money That Someone Owes You